00raymond/pomopal/README.md

 ### Make Studying Great Again!
 ---
 ## Description
-Pomopal is a Google Chrome extension that allows users to use the pomodoro method as an extension for studing usage
+Pomopal is a Google Chrome extension that allows the user to manage time and maintain focus utilizing the Pomodoro Method of studying.
 ##
 become the pomopal master
 ##